julianstanley/gfpopgui/docs/timeline/CBP/may04_may10.md

 [bl.cks link](https://bl.ocks.org/cjrd/6863459)

-This block is very important, of course.
-Will probably be the basis of the gfpop-gui application.
+This block is central to and will probably be the basis of the gfpop-gui application.

-It describes making a edit-able directed graph with D3 (just javascript, no Shiny).
+It describes making a editable directed graph with D3 (just javascript, no Shiny).

 ### rstudio::conf shiny app